Zhao-Sun/LTPSF-Conv/README.md

 # LTPSF-Conv

-This is a Pytorch implementation of LTPSF-Conv: "[Rethinking the Power of Minimalism in Long-Term Time Series Forecasting]()".
+This is a Pytorch implementation of LTPSF-Conv: "[A lightweight depthwise convolution model for practical long-term power time series forecasting in smart grid applications]()".

 ## Features